Attenborough's Wild Isles shows us our own 'spectacular' nature

 Wildlife in the British Isles can be just as "dramatic and spectacular" as anything elsewhere, he says.

-After travelling the world to make nature documentaries, the 96-year-old shines a light on British natural history for the first time.
+After travelling the world to make nature documentaries, the 96-year-old shines a light on natural history closer to home for the first time.

 Nearly half of British wildlife species have declined since 1970.